sketch-hq/SketchAPI/docs/api/Selection.md

 }, '')
 ```

-Even though a selection isn't an array, it defines `map`, `forEach` and `reduce` by just forwarding the arguments its layers.
+Even though a selection isn't an array, it defines `map`, `forEach` and `reduce` by just forwarding the arguments to its layers.
 Those are just convenience methods to avoid getting the layers every time.

 ## Clear the Selection